 The European Commission has imposed anti-dumping tariffs of almost 40 per cent on monosodium glutamate (MSG) imported to the EU from China, following an investigation into the effects of lower-priced imports on EU industry.

+The investigators also said that other injury indicators like stocks and employment developed negatively.
 None of the three Chinese groups that aided in the investigation have not commented publicly on the imposition of duties.

 However all interested parties will be invited to make their views known on the investigation and its results, which will then be considered before any definitive measures are put in place.